Ray Liotta as Henry Hill, New York mob associate and briefly-loyal husband

 Henry receives an additional piece of jewelry, his plain gold wedding band, on this day.
 He wears it throughout the film on his left ring finger.
-He also still wears his signature pinky ring on his right hand.
+He also still wears his usual pinky ring on his right hand.

 Go Big or Go Home – Wedding Edition

 Although the real Henry and Karen skipped down to North Carolina to exchange their vows in August 1965, the film has them married more conventionally, first with a small Jewish ceremony followed by a massive Italian reception in a banquet hall, probably somewhere in Long Island.